GET YOUR EXCLUSIVE FIRST EDITION COPY BELOW

 Share this remarkable wartime journey with someone you love.

-Order on Amazon by 13 June to receive a copy in time for Father’s Day.
+Order book on Amazon by 15 June to receive a copy in time for Father’s Day.